Last Updated on June 1, 2021

 Where: About 25 miles south of Grants on NM Route 53.

 Phone: (505) 783-4303

-An easy trail leads to the rim of the volcano and steps lead visitors to a viewing platform overlooking the cave.
-Enjoy several additional trails, check out the museum and gift shop and enjoy the picnic grounds after taking in this rather cool sight.
-Combine Bandera with La Ventana Arch (below).
+An easy trail to the volcano rim leads to a viewing platform overlooking the cave.
+Enjoy several additional trails, check out the museum/gift shop and enjoy the picnic grounds after visiting this rather cool sight.
+Combine Bandera Volcano with La Ventana Arch (further below).

 Four Corners Monument